adam-dziedzic/words/README.md

                         Tokens to be omitted.
 ```

-### The list of POS tags is as follows, with examples of what each POS stands for.
+### The list of parts of speech (POS) tags is as follows, with examples of what each POS stands for.
 ```
     CC coordinating conjunction
     CD cardinal digit